Wellingborough in Northamptonshire

 There are a several good towns in the Wellingborough area like Kettering, Burton Latimer, Rothwell, Corby, Northampton, Kingsthorpe, and Duston.

-The area around Wellingborough boasts some of the best historic buildings including Deene Park, Kirby Hall, Welland Viaduct, Delapre Abbey, The Guildhall, National Lift Tower, and The Church of the Holy Sepulchre (Northampton).
+The area around Wellingborough features a number of interesting historic buildings including Deene Park, Kirby Hall, Welland Viaduct, Delapre Abbey, The Guildhall, National Lift Tower, and The Church of the Holy Sepulchre (Northampton).

-The area around Wellingborough's best gardens can be found at Cottesbrooke Hall.
+The area around Wellingborough's best bluebell woods can be found at Coton Manor Garden.

 There are a number of nature reserves near Wellingborough including Summer Leys Nature Reserve, Stanwick Lakes, and Nene Wetlands Nature Reserve.

-Places near Wellingborough feature a number of interesting museums including Rushden Museum.
+There are a number of museums near to Wellingborough including Rushden Museum.

 Wellingborough History